nhsengland/rap_intro_to_python/workshop_1/using_python_on_terminal.md

 ### Applying methods to strings

-We can change the string too by applying a method (a method is something that is applied to an object (a variable is a type of object))
+We can change the string too by applying a method (a method is a function attached to an object (a variable is a type of object))

 ```
 sentence = "I feel so "